radius-project/radius/docs/content/user-guides/samples/eshop/3-services/index.md

 ### Ports

-The Catalog api service offers two ports: http and grpc.
+The Catalog API service offers two ports: http and grpc.
 Other services can access these ports though *Routes*, which we'll cover soon.

 ### Connections

 The Catalog service can connect to other Radius resources via the `connections` section.
 For Azure this will be SQL (platform-specific resources like Service Bus don't yet support connections).
 For Kubernetes this will be RabbitMQ and the sqlRoute.

-## Add an HTTP Route
+## HTTP Route

 Other services will communicate with the catalog service via HTTP.
 The catalog endpoint also needs to be accessible publicly for users to interact with.

-Add the following [HttpRouteComponent]({{< ref http-route >}}) resource to the `eshop` resource for other services to connect to, with a `gateway` defined to create the public endpoint:
+An [HttpRouteComponent]({{< ref http-route >}}) resource allows other resources to connect to the `eshop` resource, and also defines a `gateway` to create the public endpoint:

 {{< rad file="snippets/catalog.bicep" embed=true marker="//ROUTE" replace-key-provides="//PROVIDES" replace-value-provides="provides: catalogHttp.id" >}}

-Update your catalog `ports` definition so the `http` port provides `catalogHTTP`:
+Catalog's `ports` definition provides `catalogHTTP`:

 ```sh
 http: {